go-sql-driver/mysql/README.md

 ## Testing / Development
 To run the driver tests you may need to adjust the configuration.
 See [this Wiki-Page](https://github.com/Go-SQL-Driver/MySQL/wiki/Testing "Testing") for details.

+Go-MySQL-Driver is not feature-complete yet.
+Your help is very appreciated.
+If you want to contribute, you can work on an [open issue](https://github.com/Go-SQL-Driver/MySQL/issues?state=open).

 ---------------------------------------

 ## License